310mc/https-310mc.github.io-tl/source/_posts/supervillain/dark_star.md

 {% endbubble %}

 {% bubble Shinobu curious %}
 Is that really Tetora-kun…?
-He seems unusually different somehow…
+The air he’s giving off seems different somehow…

 Mhm.
 Regardless, I can assure you that Tetora-kun is alive and well.
 Although, I don’t know why he’s refusing all contact with us.